Graphmax for Text Generation: Introduction

-As discussed earlier, the traditional softmax function aims to link the dense output of a deep neural language model onto a probability simplex.
-It is globally continuous but it fails to incorporate the sentence's local fluency into a language model explicitly.
-As a remedy, we propose a novel softmax by regularizing the traditional softmax function with the graph total variation.
-The proposed graph-regularized softmax can integrate the global knowledge learned from a deep neural language model as well as the local fluent satisfaction into the generated sentences.
+As discussed earlier, the traditional \texttt{softmax} function aims to link the dense output of a deep neural language model (LM) onto a probability simplex.
+It is globally continuous but fails to incorporate the local task-specific preferences into an LM explicitly.
+As a remedy, we propose a GTV-regularized \texttt{softmax} function, called \texttt{graphmax}, which can be incorporated into any global pre-trained LM to improve the local fluent satisfaction of the generated sentences.
+For example, the \texttt{graphmax} can be integrated into GPT-2 \cite{radford2019language} and BART \shortcite{lewis2020bart} to obtain a scene-based text generation model.
+The contributions of our work are three-fold: \begin{enumerate} \item We utilize GTV to capture the local style of scene-specific text data. \item We propose an $n$-gram mixture language model, \texttt{graphmax}, which can be plugged into a global pre-trained LM for a scene-specific task. \item We evaluate the performance of \texttt{graphmax} on text generation and machine translation tasks.
+The experimental results demonstrate that \texttt{graphmax} outperforms the traditional \texttt{softmax} in scene-specific text generation and macine translation. \end{enumerate}

-The contributions of our work are two-fold: \begin{enumerate} \item We propose a graph total variation to depict the local fluency for text data.
-The proposed graph total variation is defined based on a weighted directed graph constructed from one or more human corpora. \item We propose a graph total variation regularized softmax to improve sentence fluency in text generation. \end{enumerate} We test the graph total variation regularized softmax on text generation, and experimental results demonstrate that the proposed graph total variation regularized softmax achieves better BLEU than the traditional softmax.
+The rest of the paper is organized as follows.
+In Section 2, we review the literature relevant to our method and present the architecture of \texttt{graphmax} for text generation.
+In Section 3, we propose to optimize the proposed model with the projected gradient descent, and Section 4 elaborates on the detailed algorithm and theoretical properties of \texttt{graphmax}.
+The experimental results are presented in Section 5, and Section 6 concludes with some remarks.